The Faculty: Plot

 Acting on Stokely's speculation that killing the alien queen will revert everyone to normal, the group returns to the school, where their football team is playing and infecting opposing players.
 Believing Principal Drake to be the queen, they isolate her in the gym and fatally shoot her.
 Stan confronts the coach and team to see if the plan worked, but becomes infected himself.
 Zeke and Casey retrieve more of Zeke's drugs from his car.
 Casey leads infected students away from Zeke, who encounters Miss Burke in the parking lot and incapacitates her.

 At the gym, Marybeth reveals herself to be the alien queen; earlier on, she faked taking the drug.
 Casey and Stokely flee to the swimming pool, where Stokely is injured and becomes infected.
 Zeke and Casey hide in the locker room, where Marybeth reverts to her human disguise.
 She explains she is taking over Earth because her planet is dying.
 Marybeth transforms back into her true form and hurls Zeke across the room into the lockers, knocking him out.
 Casey seizes the drug and traps the queen behind retracting bleachers.
-He stabs the drug into the queen's eye.
+Just as the queen infects him, he stabs the drug into her eye, killing her and halting his infection.
 Casey returns to the locker room and finds Stokely and Zeke alive.

-One month later, everyone returned to normal.
-Stan and Stokely, who has shed her Goth girl image, are now dating.
+One month later, everyone has returned to normal.
+Stan and Stokely, who has shed her goth girl image, are now dating.
 Zeke has taken Stan's place on the football team, while Miss Burke affectionately watches him practice.
 Delilah, no longer vindictive, is now dating Casey, who is considered a local hero as various news media reveal the attempted alien invasion is now public knowledge, even as the FBI denies it.

 Cast

 Production

 In 1990, David Wechter and Bruce Kimmel wrote their first draft of the script and sent it out, but there were no buyers.
-It wasn't until after the success of Scream (1996) that Miramax bought the script and rushed it into production.
+It was not until after the success of Scream (1996) that Miramax Films bought the script and rushed it into production.
 Bob Weinstein and Harvey Weinstein brought in Kevin Williamson to do rewrites, keeping the basic story, but rewriting the dialogue and adding new characters to make it more "hip".
 Originally, Williamson was set to direct the film, but he chose not to so he could direct his self-penned script Teaching Mrs. Tingle (1999).
 The Weinsteins brought in Robert Rodriguez to direct the film instead.

 The Faculty takes place in the fictional town of Herrington, Ohio, but was shot in Austin, San Marcos, Dallas, and Lockhart, Texas.
 In a retrospective interview, Clea Duvall said the making of the film "was so much fun.
 It was mostly night shoots, so it was like we were in this alternate universe.
 Working all night long and making this fun sci-fi horror movie.
 I loved it."